 Impact on local communities: Dispatches from Monumental America: A Listening Tour

 - What do rural communities really think about the Trump review of America's national monuments?
-We sent a journalist to talk to people living in communities near five monuments under review.
+We sent a journalist to talk to people living in communities near seven national monuments under review.
 Here’s what he found.

 Tele-press conference (8/16/17): Local voices share their concerns about parks under review in their communities (MP3)